Rishwik-Mishra/cosmicwebsite_MUJ/README.md

+# Worked as a team on the same project
 # Space Mission Control Dashboard 🚀

 A comprehensive web-based dashboard that visualizes live and simulated space mission data, providing real-time insights into satellite telemetry, ISS location tracking, Mars weather conditions, and asteroid monitoring.